-- 2.1 The purpose of this report is to inform the Standards Committee of the Localism Act 2011 and the fundamental changes it brings into the system of regulation of standards of conduct for elected and co-opted Councillors. - 2.2 The report highlights the areas where the Authority will need to take decisions to implement a new framework for standards informed by any recommendations made by the Standards Committee.
+- 2.1 The purpose of this report is to inform the Authority of the changes brought in by the Localism Act 2011 and the Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012 to the framework of regulation of standards of conduct for elected and co-opted Members. - 2.2 The report highlights areas where the authority needs to take decisions to implement a new framework for standards.